Where to Walk and Not Walk the Great Wall of China

 Check out the photo above to see the steepness of some sections of the Great Wall.

-Up, up, up to Tower 1 and the steps are huge, cut from massive hunks of rocks so if you are short, you almost need a leg up.
+Up, up, up to Tower 1, and the steps are enormous, cut from massive hunks of rocks, so if you are short, you almost need a leg up.

-The Great Wall of China completed after climbing 423 steps to up and down, 30,000 steps in total and ascending the equivalent of 305 flights of stairs.
+Our achievement: We completed the Great Wall of China, climbing 423 steps up and down, 30,000 steps in total, and ascending the equivalent of 305 flights of stairs.

-And we made it back down to the meeting point just as the heavens open and the rain descended on us.
+We returned to the meeting point just as the heavens opened and the rain descended on us.

 An exhausted man lying on the side of a wall